anish-singh-rawat/Solidity-learning-/README.md

 **Pure**
 - whenever reading or writing in local variable on that time we use it.

+**Memory Keyword**
+- whenevery we use any refrence data type in our function at that time we use memory keyword

 **No Keyword**
 - whenever we change the state of globle variable on that time we don't need to use any keyword.